 Don't thank me -- the government thanks me twice a month.
 If you've served in the military, you've likely heard this phrase many times.
 And it's true.

-We don't need to be thanked for our service to this country, but in the civilian world, these two words -- thank you -- hold the power to open doors, cultivate lasting professional relationships, and land that dream job.
+We don't need to be thanked for our service to this country, but in the civilian world, these two words -- thank you -- hold the power to open doors, cultivate lasting professional relationships and land that dream job.

-Saying Thank-you Saved My Life
+Saying Thank You Saved My Life

-As for opening doors, for me, it all started with a 3x5 inch thank-you card to author Maxine Hong Kingston.
+As for opening doors, it all started for me with a 3 x 5-inch thank-you card to author Maxine Hong Kingston.

-After the loss of her home and a novel she had spent ten years working on to the 1991 Oakland fires (this coincided with the death of her father), Kingston started a writing workshop for veterans to use mindful writing to work through issues of loss.
+After the loss of her home and a novel she had spent 10 years working on to the 1991 Oakland fires (this coincided with the death of her father), Kingston started a writing workshop for veterans to use mindful writing to work through issues of loss.

 In 2003, I reached out to Kingston and thanked her for her tireless work with veterans.
-Shortly after, I received a thank-you card and an invitation to participate in the group which met seasonally.
+Shortly after, I received a thank-you card and an invitation to participate in the group, which met seasonally.

 This was a turning point in my life.
 My PTSD-induced depression had me near suicide.
-Saying "thank you" literally saved my life and since then, has opened many doors and professional relationships.
-In addition, our writing group has published its work in the award-winning anthology, Veterans of War, Veterans of Peace.
+Saying "thank you" literally saved my life, and since then, it has opened many doors and professional relationships.
+In addition, our writing group has published its work in the award-winning anthology, "Veterans of War, Veterans of Peace."

 Gratitude = Respect